 It is recognised that it will be impractical for inpatients to wear facemasks at all times and these will have to be removed for reasons such as eating and drinking or showering.
-There is no need for inpatients to wear a facemask when sleeping provided the beds are at least 2 metres apart.
+There is no need for inpatients to wear a facemask when sleeping provided bed spacing requirements in line with current guidance are met.